haakco/deploying-laravel-app/Stage_1/README.md

     state: absent
 ```

-Next we are going to use ansible templates as apposed to just coping files over.
+Next, we are going to use ansible templates as opposed to just copying files over.

-This allows us to use variables in the config.
+The template allows us to use variables in the config.

 We'll replace the default nginx.conf with one that some more tuning it.

-We'll then set up the basic http site that certbot needs to validate its certificate.
+We'll then set up the primary HTTP site that certbot needs to validate its certificate.
 We'll also generate dhparams
-to increase the ssl security.
+to increase the SSL security.

-We'll then generate the certificates, update nginx to the final config for Larval.
+We'll then generate the certificates, update Nginx to the final config for Larval.

 Finally, we'll set certbot to check if it should update the certificates every week.

-I'm not going to go over all the NGINX configs but you can see the templates here to see what they are all doing.
+I'm not going to go over all the NGINX configs, but you can see the templates here to see what they are doing.

-I would also recommend going to look at Mozilla ssl [config recommendations here](https://ssl-config.mozilla.org/#server=nginx&version=1.17.7&config=intermediate&openssl=1.1.1d&guideline=5.6).
+I would also recommend going to look at Mozilla SSL [config recommendations here](https://ssl-config.mozilla.org/#server=nginx&version=1.17.7&config=intermediate&openssl=1.1.1d&guideline=5.6).

 ```yaml
 - name: Create directory for site